Zig Zag revolver

-The Zig Zag revolver is a 3D printed .38-caliber pepperbox type revolver made public in May 2014.
+The Zig Zag revolver is a 3D-printed .38-caliber pepperbox type revolver made public in May 2014.
 It was created using a $500 plastic 3D-printer, however the name of the printer was not revealed by the creator.

+History

-It was created by a Japanese citizen from Kawasaki named Yoshitomo Imura.
-He was arrested in May 2014 after he had posted a video online of himself firing a 3D printed Zig Zag revolver.
-It is the first known 3D printed gun design from Japan.
+It was created by Yoshitomo Imura, who hails from Kawasaki.
+He was arrested in May 2014 after he had posted a video online of himself firing a 3D-printed Zig Zag revolver.
+It is the first known 3D-printed gun design from Japan.